hyperledger-labs/fabric-operator/README.md

 `Orderer`, and `Console` resources to the Kubernetes API.
 In turn, the controller executes a _reconciliation loop_, orchestrating containers, storage, and configuration to achieve the desired target state.

-By analogy to a sailing metaphor, fabric-operator serves as the _eXecutive Officer / XO_ of a vessel.
+In nautical terms, fabric-operator serves as the _eXecutive Officer / XO_ of a vessel.
 It allows you, the captain, to invest valuable time and energy formulating strategic objectives for a blockchain deployment.
 The operator, or XO, is responsible to enact the plan, and _"make it so."_